An underpaid CEO? How radical!

 This also contributes to making people happy at work.
 While I always say that money can’t make us happy at work, a salary that’s too low or blatantly unfair (say one that is 200 times smaller than the CEO’s) can definitely make us unhappy.

-8 thoughts on “An underpaid CEO?
+8 responses to “An underpaid CEO?
 How radical!”

 I’ve had business dealings with Costco.
 My experience is that, unlike WalMart and the “WalMart Trend” companies, Costco also treats their vendors well.
 That doesn’t mean that they aren’t cost conscious.
 It means that they treat people with dignity.